dmccreary/atam/docs/stories/dynamodb/index.md

-# The Story of DynamoDB
+# The Story of DynamoDB: From Relational Failures to Distributed Key-Value Store

 <details>
    <summary>Image NN Prompt</summary>